 At the request of the Netherlands Court of Audit, the national audit offices of Sweden, the United Kingdom and Canada carried out a peer review of the Court’s audit selection and the quality of its audit methods and publications.
 In the international peers’ opinion, the Court of Audit has the required mandate, staff and culture for high quality public auditing to improve the performance and functioning of central government.
 The peer reviewers made recommendations for improvement.

-The Court’s Board has decided to translate the recommendations into working arrangements as soon as practicable, taking compliance with the International Standards of Supreme Audit Institutions (ISSAIs) where possible as a basis.
+The Court’s Board has decided to translate the recommendations into working arrangements as soon as practicable, taking compliance with the principles and standards of the INTOSAI Framework of Professional Pronouncements (IFPP) where possible as a basis.
 In response to the review report, the Board said: ‘We are pleased with the peer review report’s main conclusion that the Netherlands Court of Audit – benefitting from a broad mandate, highly skilled staff, a well-functioning operational framework, and a culture of exploring innovative audit techniques – has key elements in place for high quality public auditing.
 The report provides us with valuable observations and findings to help us improve our work.’

 Practices and products under review